ROBelgium/VLPGreenland/supplementary/README.md

 This folder contains the information required to reproduce most figures in the supplementary material to the manuscript.
 We provide code and material necessary for each figure seperately.

-`figS1/`: Beamforming of the VLP signal and map of all seismic source locations
+`figS1/`: Beamforming of the VLP signal, moment tensor inversion, and map of seismic source locations

 `figS2/`: Superconducting gravimeter spectrogram